SidharthMudgil/geemu/PRIVACY_POLICY.md

 **Last updated:** January 4, 2024

+This Privacy Policy applies to the Android application "**Find latest PC games**" (also referred to as "Geemu"), published on Google Play by "**smudg**".

-This privacy notice for Geemu ("we," "us," or "our") explains that we do not collect, process, share, keep, or collect any personal information or data when you use our services ("Services").
+Find latest PC games does not collect, store, process, or share any personal user data when you use the application.

 ## Table of Contents
 - [No Information Collection](#no-information-collection)